 d) My work is just slightly delayed by it

-e) I can handle it most of the times
+e) I can handle it most of the time

-f) It doesn’t have a great if any effect on my work or on myself.
+f) It doesn’t have a great effect on my work or myself.

 a) the boss

 d) colleagues in the office I do not work with

 f) Janitors, cleaning personnel, and other similar